 The settings options give you a ton of detail control over the X1 box.
 You can change your video and audio settings, extensive parental controls and check specific device information.
 This info is better shown in the video review so check there to see.

 Is the X1 Platform good?
 Is it worth getting?

-Without a doubt the X1 Box and the X1 Platform is absolutely worth getting if its available in your area.
+Without a doubt, the X1 Box and the X1 Platform is absolutely worth getting if its available in your area.
 Which is currently an issue since its limited right now to Triple Play customers in about 12 markets.
-There are plans for Comcast to change this and expand this out to more users but no time tablet on it.
-This platform really does provide a one stop for all your entertainment needs.
+There are plans for Comcast to change this and expand this out to more users but no timetable on it.
+This platform actually does provide a one stop for all your entertainment needs.

 Is the X1 better than Netflix or Hulu?

 Well for those services while they are similar they answer to a different customer.
-I think if your main source of content is still cable TV then the X1 is worth getting over other subscription services.
+If your primary source of content is cable TV, then the X1 is worth it other subscription services.

 Is Xfinity X1 better than Tivo?

-Right now without a doubt it is and this is coming from a long time TiVo user.
-The software is smoother, usability is better and the entire experience overall is better.
-If you are looking to switch then I would suggest so.
+Right now without a doubt, it is, and this is coming from a long time TiVo user.
+The software is smoother, usability is better and provides a quality experience.
+If you are looking to switch, then I would suggest so.